inabikarilibrary/inalib/guides/textF/playstyles/nomash.md

 ## Usage Rate

-As of the time of this writing, Nomash is likely the most commonly used playstyle out of the 3.
+As of the time of this writing, Nomash is the most commonly used playstyle out of the 3.
+This is especially true at the highest level where almost all top players main Nomash.
-However, Hybrid has also been seeing a rise in usage at higher levels of play.